b12io/reading-group/spectre.md

 # Reading: Spectre
 * [Paper](https://spectreattack.com/spectre.pdf)

+# Takeaways
+* The Spectre attack:
+  * Locates a sequence of instructions within the victim process's address space which, when executed, acts as covert channel transmitter that leaks the victim's memory or register contents
+  * Tricks the CPU into speculatively and erroneously executing this instruction sequence.
+  * Retrieves the leaked information over the covert channel.
+* The paper empirically tested the attack with two variants: exploiting conditional branches and exploiting indirect branches.
+* The two variants were tested on a variety of hardware, from Intel processors to AMD and ARM-based Samsung and Qualcomm processors found on mobile phones.
+* Some mitigation techniques for attacking using JavaScript in a browser seem relatively easy to implement and are already used by Google Chrome and WebKit (limiting access to secret data, limiting extraction from covert channels by degrading timer resolution).
+Mitigation techniques for native code seem heavy-weight (preventing spectulative execution for unsafe branches) or are not feasible with current processors (preventing data from entering covert channels).

 # Questions I have going in
 * How was spectre different from meltdown?
 * What about the attack makes it impossible to create a patch for?

 # Notes
 * Demonstrated attack using native code, JavaScript in a browser, and eBPF
-* At a high level, attacker locates a sequence of instructions within the victim process's address space which, when executed, acts as covert channel transmitter that leaks the victim's memory or register contents.
-The attacker than tricks the CPU into speculatively and erroneously executing this instruction sequence.
-Finally, the attacker retrieves the leaked information over the covert channel.
 * Variant 1: exploiting conditional branches
   * Attacker mistrains branch predictor to mispredict direction of a branch, allowing an attacker to read secret info stored in the program's address space
   * Ex. `if ( x < arraysize)`.
 Mistrains this branch by inputiing several valid values, then inputs one that is out of bounds